IngoMeyer441/simple-term-menu/README.md

 - `shortcut_key_highlight_style`: The style of shortcut keys.
 The default style is `("fg_blue",)`.

-- `shortcut_parentheses_highlight_style`: The style of parentheses enclosing shortcut keys.
+- `shortcut_brackets_highlight_style`: The style of brackets enclosing shortcut keys.
 The default style is `("fg_gray",)`.

 - `status_bar_style`: The style of the status bar below the menu.
 The default style is `("fg_yellow", "bg_black")`.